 Select the appropriate option based on the facts of the case.

 A finding that the plaintiff suffered some actual injury or damage is necessary before an award of substantial compensatory damages may be made under 42 U.S.C. § 1983.
 Dawkins v.
 Graham, 50 F.3d 532, 535 (8th Cir.
 1995); see also Corpus v.
 Bennett, 430 F.3d 912, 916 (8th Cir.
 2005) (where the jury found no direct injury, nominal damages were an appropriate means to vindicate constitutional rights whose deprivation had not caused an actual provable injury).
 Specific language that describes the damage the plaintiff suffered may be included here and in the damage instruction.
 Model Instruction 4.70, infra.
-A nominal damages instruction may have to be submitted under Cowans v.
+A nominal damages instruction must be submitted “if [the jury] is unable to place a monetary value on the harm that [the plaintiff] suffered from the punishment.”
+Cowans v.
 Wyrick, 862 F.2d 697, 700 (8th Cir.
-1988).
+1988). (cruel and unusual punishment case, noting that “[i]f…the jury finds that Douglas inflicted cruel and unusual punishment, the jury must enter an award of nominal damages…”) (emphasis added).
 See infra Model Instruction 4.71.

 Use this language if there is an issue as to whether the defendant was acting under color of law, a prerequisite to a claim under 42 U.S.C. § 1983.
 Typically, the defendant will concede this element.
 If so, it need not be included in this instruction.
 If this paragraph is used, color of law will have to be defined on the factual issue specified.
 See Model Instruction 4.20.